 The Marketing Education program prepares students for fulltime employment in retail, wholesale, and service businesses.
-Students must complete an application.

 Cooperative Education (CO-OP) combines classroom instruction with a minimum of 280 hours of supervised on-the-job training.
-Training occurs in an approved local marketing business and is coordinated by the marketing teacher-coordinator.
-On-the-job training during summer months may be applied toward the 280 hours if documented by a training plan and supervised by the teacher-coordinator.
-Students may earn one additional credit for completing an additional 280 hours of coordinated work experience.
+Training occurs in an approved local marketing business and is coordinated by the marketing teacher-coordinator during the school year.
+On-the-job training during summer months may be applied toward the 280 hours if documented by a training plan and supervised by the teacher-coordinator, for Level II students.
+Students may earn one additional credit for completing an additional 280 hours of coordinated work experience (560).
+Contextual instruction and student participation in co-curricular career and technical student organization (DECA) activities will develop leadership, interpersonal, and career skills.
+High-quality work-based learning will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.